 Net position may serve over time as a useful indicator of the Department's financial position.
-The Department's assets and deferred outflows exceeded liabilities and deferred inflows by approximately \$544.8 million at September 30, 2021 and \$527.8 million at September 30, 2020.
+The Department's assets and deferred outflows exceeded liabilities and deferred inflows by approximately \$579.3 million at September 30, 2022, and \$545.9 million at September 30, 2021.
+FY 2021 column on all tables throughout was restated due to the effects of adopting GASB Statement No. 87, Leases, the 2020 column in this discussion and analysis section was not modified.
+See restatement note for further details.
 A condensed summary of the Department's net position at September 30, is shown below: